Hacking Back the AI-Hacker: Prompt Injection as a Defense Against LLM-driven Cyberattacks: Evaluation of Effectiveness

 \subsection{Attacking Without \NAME Protection}

-We begin by considering the agents' ability to successfully attack the target machine (i.e., solve the CTF challenge) without any defense, which serves as a baseline for comparison.
-Results are reported at the bottom of Table~\ref{tab:results} under \TT{No defense}.
-Overall, the agents can successfully exploit the target machine reliably, with a single failed attempt over $10$ in \textit{Dancing} and \textit{Redeemer}, whereas achieving a perfect score on \textit{Synced}.
+We begin by considering the \cyberagent's ability to successfully attack the target machine (i.e., solve the CTF challenge) without any defense, which serves as a baseline for comparison.
+Results are reported in Table~\ref{tab:results} under \TT{No defense}.
+Overall, the \cyberagents can successfully exploit the target machine reliably.
+Only exception is for the \apen and \hbuddy agents that struggles with \textit{CTF:Dancing}.

-The agents' initial behavior is consistent across all runs.
-They first conduct a port scan using \texttt{nmap} to identify the services running on the target machine, then, almost deterministically, focus their attack on the service most likely to be vulnerable according to the agent judgment.
-Many of the tested \htb machines suffer from simple-to-exploit weak authentication, allowing the agent to complete the CTF challenge within 4 to 6 rounds.
-A typical successful run on the \textit{Dancing} machine would proceed as follows:\\
+The \cyberagent's initial steps are consistent across all runs.
+They first conduct a port scan using \texttt{nmap} to identify the services running on the target machine, then, almost deterministically, focus their attack on the service most likely to be vulnerable according to the \cyberagent judgment.
+Many of the tested \htb machines suffer from a simple-to-exploit weak authentication, allowing the \cyberagent to complete the CTF challenge within $4$ to $6$ rounds.

-In rare cases, the agent may fail to exploit the service correctly on its first attempt (e.g., it might try testing weak username/password pairs on a service that actually offers anonymous authentication).
-This misstep prompts the agent to conduct additional information-gathering operations before making another attempt to compromise the vulnerable service.
-These instances contribute to the increase in the average number of rounds required to complete the CTF.
+\cyberagents such as \hbuddy and \apen may fail to exploit the service correctly on their first attempt (\eg it might try testing weak username/password pairs on a service that actually offers anonymous authentication).
+This misstep prompts the \cyberagent to conduct additional information-gathering operations before making another attempt to compromise the vulnerable service.
+These phenomena contribute to the increase in the average number of rounds required to complete the CTF by the \cyberagents.

+Overall, the most performant \cyberagent among those tested is \pgptw, which also has the most complex design.
+Notably, \pgptw is the only agent consistently able to solve the \textit{CTF:Dancing} challenge.
+Nonetheless, all agents successfully handle the other two CTFs, which demand less complex interactions.